Real Corruption: Mick “Pay and We’ll Talk” Mulvaney | OurFuture.org by People's Action

 Pay-to-Play

-In one sense, paying for access has been a feature of our broken political system for a long time.
+Paying for access has been a feature of our broken political system for a long time.
 In a little-noted comment to the Philadelphia Inquirer editorial board, candidate Hillary Clinton said this in 2016:

 I’ve gotten so many donations over so many years that and I’m very grateful for… there have been many (instances) where people have said, ‘Would I look into this.’
 I always say I will look into something, but I always tell people there is no guarantee that if I look into something that you are going to like my answer, and that’s been my practice.